 Course Overview | Download course details »

-Run at our laboratory facilities or in your own laboratory, these hands-on courses are designed to introduce both theory and practical concepts of instrumental analysis.
+Run in your own laboratory, these hands-on courses are designed to introduce both theory and practical concepts of instrumental analysis.
 Modern equipment is used in conjunction with interactive teaching techniques and well established practical exercises to ensure maximum return on your training investment.